-PTTFL will be paid to the HE provider in three instalments, split in proportions of 25%/25%/ 50%.
-The first payment will be made following confirmation from the HE provider that the student has attended/undertaken the course for two weeks, and the second and third following receipt of confirmation of attendance in respect of the second and third terms.
+PTTFL will be paid to the HE provider in three instalments, the first following confirmation from the HE provider that the student has attended/ undertaken the course for two weeks, and the second and third following receipt of confirmation of attendance in respect of the second and third terms.
 The three liability points are set as follows:

-the date two weeks after the first day of the first term of the academic year the first day of the second term of the academic year the first day of the third term of the academic year payment will be clawed back from the HE provider.
-(In practice this should not happen, given that a confirmation of attendance is required for each term of the course.)
+- •the date two weeks after the first day of the first term of the academic year - •the first day of the second term of the academic year - •the first day of the third term of the academic year

 No further payments of PTTFL should be released after confirmation of withdrawal is received.
-If a PTTFL payment is released for a term in which the student did not attend, the
+If a PTTFL payment is released for a term in which the student did not attend, the payment will be clawed back from the HE provider.
+(This should not happen, given that a confirmation of attendance is required for each term of the course.)